Cairns City

 Cairns City was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Cairns City has a high level of cultural diversity, with 26.7% of its population speaking a language other than English at home and 42.3% born overseas.
-Christianity is the main religion in Cairns City, making up 45.6% of people.
-Judaism comprises 0.4% of the population, which is higher than the 0.1% across Rest of Qld.
+Cairns City has a high level of cultural diversity, with 26.7% of its population speaking a language other than English at home as of 2016 Census data.
+Additionally, 42.3% of the population was born overseas during this period.
+Christianity is the predominant religion in Cairns City, making up 45.6% of people residing there.

 Frequently Asked Questions - Diversity